ITS leads UNC-Chapel Hill in planning, implementing and maintaining the University’s technology services.

 J. Michael Barker, Ph.D.

 Michael oversees ITS Research Computing and Teaching & Learning resources and staff.
-Michael has broad experience in IT infrastructure, server/storage hosting, messaging strategies, LMS support, portal/Web support and computational resources.
+Michael has broad experience in IT infrastructure,server/storage hosting, database design and performance, messaging strategies, LMS support, portal/web support and high-performance, high-throughput, and data-intensive, scientific computing.

-He previously served as Director of University Computing Services within the Office of Technology Integration at Florida State University.
-Additionally, Michael previously served as Chief Technology Officer at Carolina.
+He previously served as Director of University Computing Services and Director of User Services within the Office of Technology Integration at Florida State University.

 Assistant Vice Chancellor